Check out this article to know more about the updated OPR for 2022!

 What is the Overnight Policy Rate (OPR)?

-Through this, it is expected to bring a lot of positive effect on the Malaysian economy, included the BLR and Malaysian Ringgit exchange rate.
+This, it is expected to bring a lot of positive effects on the Malaysian economy, including the BLR and Malaysian Ringgit exchange rate.

 First of all, why did Bank Negara Malaysia decided to lower the OPR?
 It might be due to boosting the economy because when the OPR is lowered, the interest rate of any savings will also be lower too.

 Through such development, people will be more willing to withdraw money from Fixed Deposits and focusing on investments.

 Naturally, the first choice of investment would be property due to the stability of it.
 If you are considering investing in the property market, you might be interested in reading more about the “Top 9 States in Malaysia for an Investor to Consider in 2021.”

 If you do not have any plans on buying a house, you should probably start a plan.

 Because by lowering the OPR, the action will impact the house loan interest too.